electrode-io/electrode/CONTRIBUTING.md

 ## Releasing

-The versioning of modules in the this repo are done using `rush change`.
+- Run `rush change` for any PRs with changes that needs to get released This will provide an interactive screen to add Change description.
+Please provide details here about the changes you are making thorugh this PR
+  This will generate a change files in JSON format which are later used to generate changelogs
+- Commit the generated change files (JSON).

+> NOTE: Rush by default does NOT support conventional commits and developers needs to decide on the version bump (major/minor/patch).

 Read more about [best practices]

-- Run `rush change` for any PRs with changes that needs to get released This will provide an interactive screen to add Change-log message.
-Please provide details here about the changes you are making thorugh this PR

 ### To publish
 - https://rushjs.io/pages/maintainer/publishing/#dry-run-mode